happykhan/ronasub/README.md

 # ronasub
-Helper scripts for merging and submitting SARSCOV data to ENA, NCBI, COG
+Helper scripts for merging and submitting SARSCOV data to  COG

 Should include:

 * COG submission script.
-* ENA submission script.
 * Rapid submission script (Lightsub)

-* NRP Metadata conversion to master table.
+Scripts for other databases have been moved to : https://github.com/happykhan/subhelper e.g. ENA submission script.

 # Installation
 Python3!